Kitura/Kitura/README.md

  Follow the instructions provided on that page.
 After installing it (i.e. uncompressing the tar file), make sure you update your PATH environment variable so that it includes the extracted tools: `export PATH=/<path to uncompress tar contents>/usr/bin:$PATH`.
 To update the PATH env variable, you can update your .bashrc file (for further information on .bashrc and .bash_profile see http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html).

-3. Clone the patched libdispatch library: `git clone -b opaque-pointer git://github.com/seabaylea/swift-corelibs-libdispatch`
+3. Clone the patched libdispatch library:

+ `git clone -b opaque-pointer git://github.com/seabaylea/swift-corelibs-libdispatch`

-4. Build and install the patched libdispatch library.
+4. Build and install the patched libdispatch library:

  Please note that the complete instructions for building and installing this library are found [here](https://github.com/seabaylea/swift-corelibs-libdispatch/blob/opaque-pointer/INSTALL).
 Though, all you need to do is just this: `cd swift-corelibs-libdispatch && sh ./autogen.sh && ./configure && make && sudo make install`

+5. Install modulemap on the system:

-5. Add a modulemap file for the libdispatch library to the following folder: `/usr/local/include/dispatch`.
+  Add a modulemap file for the libdispatch library to the following folder: `/usr/local/include/dispatch`.
 You can simply copy the contents of the following map module file in [module.modulemap](https://github.com/IBM-Swift/Kitura/blob/master/Sources/Modulemaps/module.modulemap).

+6. Compile and install PCRE2:

-6. Download the [pcre2](http://ftp.exim.org/pub/pcre/pcre2-10.20.tar.gz) source code.
+ Download the [pcre2](http://ftp.exim.org/pub/pcre/pcre2-10.20.tar.gz) source code.
 Unpack the tar.
 Run ./configure && make && sudo make install.
 This will place the necessary headers and libraries into /usr/local/include and /user/local/libs.

+7. Download the Kitura dependencies with Swift Package Manager:

-7. In the root directory of this project run `swift build` to copy the dependencies. **Note the build process itself will fail!**
+ In the root directory of this project run `swift build` to copy the dependencies. **Note the build process itself will fail!**

+8. Build the helper modules:

-8. On the root folder of the Kitura repo, run `make` to build the helper libraries, Kitura framework, and the sample program.
+ On the root folder of the Kitura repo, run `make` to build the helper libraries, Kitura framework, and the sample program.

+9. Set the dynamic library loading path:

-9. In order to run the sample, first you need to point to the shared libraries that have been built by running `export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH`
+ In order to run the sample, first you need to point to the shared libraries that have been built by running `export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH`

-10. Run the sample program: `<path_to_kitura_repo>./.build/debug/KituraSample`.
+10. Run the sample program:

+ `<path_to_kitura_repo>./.build/debug/KituraSample`.
 You should see a message that says "Listening on port 8090".